 NP dispenser interface converter

-NP 4-wire interface converters (RS-485/RS-232 to 4-wire current loop and backwards) are intended for communication with dispensers using 4-wire current loop interface through interfaces:
+NP interface converter (RS-485/RS-232 to 4-wire current loop and backwards) is intended for communication with fuel dispensers, which use 4-wire current loop interface, through interfaces:

 - RS-485 (2 wires)